Vic-Warden/Digital-Life-Hipper-Monitoring/docs/frontend/web_page/template.md

 - W3Schools is used for helping with some problems in the css.

 **Chatgpt was used to clean up the written code**

+## Login Page
+The login page allows patients to securely access their accounts and view their personal progress.
+Before coding began, a design was created in Figma to ensure the layout, colors, and user flow were clear and user-friendly.
+This helped guide development and maintain consistency with the overall app design.